The following information pertains to a serviceman who remains classified as Missing In Action.

-Next Steps: Captain Brooks was the navigator of a B-26C Invader bomber with the 13th Bomber Squadron, 3rd Bomber Wing.
-On August 7, 1952, while on a night intruder mission, his aircraft was hit by anti-aircraft fire and crashed.
-He was listed as Missing in Action and was presumed dead on December 31, 1953.
-His name is inscribed on the Courts of the Missing at the Honolulu Memorial. ** For his leadership and valor, Captain Brooks was awarded the Distinguished Flying Cross, the Air Medal with 6 Oak Leaf Clusters, the Purple Heart, the Korean Service Medal, the United Nations Service Medal, the National Defense Service Medal, the Korean Presidential Unit Citation and the Republic of Korea War Service Medal.
+Next Steps: First Lieutenant Lafferty was a pilot of a F-51D Mustang night fighter with the 39th Fighter-Interceptor Squadron, 35th Fighter-Interceptor Group.
+On January 31, 1952, while making a strafing run on enemy positions, his aircraft was shot down by ground fire.
+He dove into his target.
+His name appeared on list entitled "The Transfer of U.S. Korean War POW's to the Soviet Union" in September 1993.
+His remains were not recovered.
+His name is inscribed on the Courts of the Missing at the Honolulu Memorial. ** First Lieutenant Lafferty was awarded the Air Medal, the Purple Heart, the Korean Service Medal, the United Nations Service Medal, the National Defense Service Medal, the Korean Presidential Unit Citation and the Republic of Korea War Service Medal.

 This research material on Missing In Action soldiers has been generated and compiled by the MIA Recovery Network and published in partnership with the Army Air Corps Library and Museum.
 This material is available so that independent historians and researchers can use this information in their studies.
 If you can contribute more material to this file, please CONTACT US.

 We are looking for ....Photos, Morning Reports, After Action Reports and other documents.
-We are interested in information specific to this unit: 13th Bombardment Squadron 3rd Bombardment Wing in the search for Tauno Brooks.
+We are interested in information specific to this unit: 39th Fighter Interceptor Squadron 35th Fighter Bombardment Group in the search for Thomas Lafferty.

 You can support MIA Recovery efforts and the publishing of continued research via a DONATION.
 Thank You.

 Do you have items such as papers, photos, uniforms, gear and other artifacts?
 Read more about Supporting the AALCM.